vinayreddy115/Healthcare-Quality-and-Expenses-Analysis/README.md

 # Healthcare-Quality-and-Expenses-Analysis - Overview

-## Business use case :
-Providing insights to policymakers, Healthcare officials, Government for effective decision making.

 ## Problem Statement
 * To determine the factors that impact the healthcare quality and expenses
 * Understand how to minimize the health expenses while improving or maintaining the same health quality.

-* Built statistical models such as fixed, random effect to identify the impact of variable effecting the healthcare quality and expenses
-* Identified that healthcare resources and insurance type plays a vital role in country's health quality and expenses
+* Providing insights to policymakers, Healthcare officials, Government for effective decision making.

 ## Data Collection:
 * Collected the data from OCED and WHO websites of 39 countries over 2010-16 years
 #### Data Source:
 OECD - https://stats.oecd.org/Index.aspx

 WHO  - https://www.who.int/gho/database/en/

 ## Code and Resources Used:
 R packages :
 * stargazer
 * plm
 * pheatmap

 ## Data Cleaning:
 * imputed the null values based on the characteristic of the respective country and yeear over year change.

 ## Exploratory Data Analysis :
 Distribution of the Health_Expenditure and Life Expectancy

 ![EDA](https://github.com/vinayreddy115/Healthcare-Quality-and-Expenses-Analysis/blob/main/Images/Distribution%20of%20Expenditure%20data.png)